“If we learned to use our brain the way it was naturally designed to work,

 From what I could tell, traditional teaching theories and methods were putting carts filled with content in front of the power engine that was central to driving the learning process.

-So could we – would we – allow the brain the freedom to do what is was meant to?
+So could we – would we – allow the brain the freedom to do what is was meant to do?
 Yes we could and should!
 We had some 86 BILLION NEURONS to do it all!

 It was the emphasis on Critical Thinking Skills that provided me with the compass and bridges to begin understanding the influences of the brain on – not only learning – but teaching.
 But I had to first backtrack.
 It was at a workshop on 21st Century Skills that I first heard the term Brain-Based Learning and Teaching and its connections to Critical Thinking Skills.

 WHOA Nelly!
-Brain-Based Teaching?!
+Brain-Based Teaching and Brain-Based Classrooms?!
 I was intrigued.
 The speaker was Eric Jensen.
 He was one of the leading authorities on the subject along with Leslie Hart, Geoffrey Caine and Renate Nummela Caine.
 Jensen had the ability to approach the depth and breadth of the brain scientifically and apply its complexities to learning and teaching.
 As with all good teacher’s, he simplified, provided examples, similes and reasons why.
 All he asked of us was “to teach keeping the brain in mind.”

 It all made sense and from that point on I was hooked.
 I began reading everything I could on Brain-Based Learning and Teaching and then applying the knowledge to 2nd language learning.

 Every lesson plan, every homework assignment, every quiz and test was constructed by way of how the brain would learn the information and how to teach it.
-Critical Thinking fell right into place along with the value of asking critical questions and allowing our brains to fathom out the answers.
+Critical Thinking fell right into place along with the value of asking critical questions, then allowing our brains to fathom out the answers.

 One significant comment by Jensen that shook me was that “each brain was as unique as a fingerprint.”
 This connected with researchers that presented new findings about differences of learning styles; Visual/Spatial, Auditory, Logical/Reasoning, Reading/Writing, Music/Art, and Kinesthetics.
 What about our discernment of language skills – dyslexia, Meares-Irlen Syndrome and eye movement reading across a page?
 Yes, all involving the wonders of “the brain.”